 It’s important to figure out what monthly payment will fit into your budget, factoring in all your other regular expenses, such as housing, groceries, gasoline and utilities.

 As a guideline, Edmunds recommends that your new car payment shouldn’t exceed 15 percent of your monthly take-home pay — 10 percent if the car is pre-owned or you’re leasing.

 Don’t forget about additional costs such as auto insurance, which typically is paid monthly, every six months or yearly.
 Know how much insurance your state requires you to carry, and choose coverages and limits you’re comfortable with.

 It’s also important to budget for vehicle maintenance, so look for a car with regular maintenance costs within your means, and set aside money in your budget for this purpose.
 Some manufacturers conveniently include one or more maintenance visits in the purchase price of a car.

 Gasoline can be a significant chunk of your monthly expenses, with the national average price at $3.76 a gallon as of November 2022, according to the U.S. Energy Information Administration.
 The agency’s forecast calls for prices to fall only slightly to about $3.57 a gallon in 2023.
 So while buying a car with efficient gas mileage can help you make fewer trips to the pump, it can also save you money.

 4. Lease or purchase?

 Leasing a vehicle means you’ll pay for the ability to drive it for a set number of years before returning it to the dealership.
 An upside to leasing is it may require little money up front.
-Common downsides are extra fees if you go over a set mileage limit per year or if you or if you return the car with wear and tear that’s beyond average..
+Common downsides are extra fees if you go over a set mileage limit per year or return the car with wear and tear that’s beyond average.